andrewbaxter/genemichaels/crates/genemichaels/readme.md

 ## Configuration

-The configuration file is optional with (I think) sane defaults if not provided.
-A default config file named `.genemichaels.json` in the same directory as `Cargo.toml` or the current directory if not in a project will be used.

-The config contains parameters that tweak the formatting output, suitable for establishing a convention for a project.
-Things that don't affect the output (thread count, verbosity, etc) are command line arguments instead.
+Gene Michaels can be configured with a configuration file named `.genemichaels.json` in the current directory or any parent directory, or named `genemichaels.json` in your user configuration directory (ex: `~/.config/genemichaels.json`).
+If for some reason it doesn't find your config file you can double check it by running `genemichaels` with `strace`.

 The configuration file is json, but it will strip lines starting with `//` first if you want to add comments.

-Here's the config file.
-All values shown are defaults and the keys can be omitted if the default works for you.
+Here is the default config - all values shown are defaults and can be omitted.

 ```jsonc
 {